isc-projects/kea/doc/sphinx/arm/ext-netconf.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The test box has an Ethernet interface named eth1.
 On some systems it is
-possible to rename interfaces, for instance on a Linux with an ens38
+possible to rename interfaces; for instance, on Linux with an ens38
 interface:

 .. code-block:: console